canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 ### Juju

 Juju is the component responsible for orchestrating the entire lifecycle, from deployment to Day 2 operations, of all applications.
-Therefore, it is imperative that it is set up securely.
-Please refer to the Juju documentation for more information on:
+Therefore, Juju must be set up securely.
+For more information, see the

 * [Juju security](https://discourse.charmhub.io/t/juju-security/15684)
 * [How to harden your deployment](https://juju.is/docs/juju/harden-your-deployment)